 Automatic breakline creation requires Global Mapper Pro and a loaded digital elevation model.
-Accessed from the Analysis menu or Toolbar, the Automatic Breakline Generation tool contains multiple methods for breakline creation.
+Accessed from the Analysis menu or toolbar, the Automatic Breakline Generation tool contains three methods for breakline creation:

-Find Breaklines at Slope Region Boundaries analyzes slope throughout a dataset to identify the edges of flat areas based on a user input slope threshold.
+Find Breaklines at Slope Region Boundaries analyzes slope throughout a dataset to identify the edges of flat areas based on a user-defined slope threshold.
 Any value under the entered threshold is considered a flat area in this analysis.
-This method works well to identify flattened areas such as areas of water and building sites.
+This method works well for identifying flattened areas, such as those on water and building sites.

 Using the Find Breaklines at Slope Region Boundaries method with a higher slope threshold, lines are created along edges of relatively flat areas in the terrain.